openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-That is my hope, although I may have missed the boat on this :-(Â  I'm hoping to see it show up in the installer but we'll just have to wait and see.Â  Unfortunately work hasn't been too kind with timing, and we were a bit late to the Factory party - there were too many blockers in the way before we could get things submitted.
+That is my hope, although I may have missed the boat on this :-(  I'm hoping to see it show up in the installer but we'll just have to wait and see.
+Unfortunately work hasn't been too kind with timing, and we were a bit late to the Factory party - there were too many blockers in the way before we could get things submitted.